9ghoul/9ghoulViewScript/README.md

 # 9ghoulViewScript
-This is a simple python script that will give a youtube video views.
+This is a simple view script that gives you views on videos made with python.

+The owner of this script is @9ghoul.